EuroBasket 2025: Qualification

-The qualification process started in November 2021, with ten teams participating in the pre-qualifiers, including the eight eliminated teams from the 2023 World Cup European Pre-Qualifiers.
-The co-hosts will participate in the qualifiers, despite automatic qualification to the EuroBasket 2025.
+The qualification process started in November 2021, with ten teams participating in the pre-qualifiers, including the eight eliminated teams from the 2023 World Cup European Pre-Qualifiers minus Russia and Belarus, who were banned from competing because of the ongoing military action in Ukraine.
+Eight teams progressed from the pre-qualifiers to the main qualifiers where 32 countries were split into eight groups of four, with the top three from each group qualifying for EuroBasket.
+The qualifiers draw was held on 8 August 2023 in Munich, Germany.